tdilauro/Simplified-wiki/Resources.md

 3M's Cloud Library is accessible through license.
 We will be executing a license as part of the development to begin integration work

 #### HaithiTrust
-Haithitrust Data API is a programatic access layer to their catalogue repository.
+Haithitrust Data API is a programmatic access layer to their catalogue repository.
 * [Haithi DTrust Data API](http://www.hathitrust.org/data_api) Documentation in PDF format.
+* We have access only to the public domain books that we volunteered to be scanned (about 40k volumes). _Is this accurat?_
 * Full volumes are available for the Espressnet project only, and only in Espresso Book Machine format.
 (Search term: "Volume-type resources".)
 Everyone else is restricted to page images.
  - _We need access to full documents in ePub or PDF format._
-* _How much access can we get?
-Do we have access to images of in-copyright books?_
-* _How do we get Hathi Trust books into Bibliocommons so that they show up in our catalogue?_
 * Google owns the OCR data and Hathi has a copy but cannot make it available to us.
- - _Is this true?
-Can we get access to the data by making a deal with Google?_
+ - _Can we get access to the data by making a deal with Google?_ James says there's no more than a 25% chance of this, but it's worth a shot.
- - _Can we do the OCR ourselves on a proactive or on-demand basis?_
+ - _Can we do the OCR ourselves on a proactive or on-demand basis?_ David says this would be a big crowdsourcing project, but one that would be worth doing.
- - _Even if we can't have direct access to the OCR, can we do full-text search?_
+ - _Even if we can't have direct access to the OCR, can we do full-text search through a Hathi API as part of discovery?_

 ### O'Reilly Media